Skip to content

 • Cross-region replication needed.
 Use NATS mirror or source streams, or a leaf node topology.
 These need explicit config — they’re not automatic.

-For related messaging and queue issues, see RabbitMQ connection refused, Kafka not working, Redis pub sub not working, and Celery task not received.
+For related messaging, queue, and broker connection issues, see RabbitMQ connection refused, Kafka not working, Redis pub sub not working, and Celery task not received.

 F